Historic Plantations Near Charleston SC

 McLeod Plantation

 The Charleston County Parks and Recreation Commission operates McLeod Plantation on James Island.
-Despite being a newer plantation in Charleston, it holds great historical importance in Gullah/Geechee culture.
+Despite being a relatively new plantation in Charleston, it holds great historical significance in Gullah/Geechee culture.
 It is considered a heritage site for the Gullah/Geechee community.

-Enjoy the Riverside Pavilion, and the McLeod Oak is thought to be over 600 years old.
+Enjoy the Riverside Pavilion and the McLeod Oak, which is thought to be over 600 years old.
 Learn about the Gullah Culture that developed in the Low Country.
 McLeod Plantation is a must-see for anyone interested in Gullah Culture.
 The grounds are full of surprises.
 Also, be sure to take an interpretive tour of the plantation.

 Hampton Plantation